My friends Nathaniel, Charlie and I figured out a better way to map rex files into Logic using EXS 24 instead of Ultrabeat:

 -Create a new EXS 24 instrument, open EXS 24 and click on edit.

 -Click on Instrument > Recycle Convert > Slice Loop and Add Samples to Current Instrument.
+Extract MIDI Region and Make New Instrument.

 Now everything’s automatically mapped to the keys.
 That’s way easier and you don’t have to deal with audio slices in your arrange window.
 There’s one bug where the slices start in the right place but end at the end of the whole loop, but that’s only if you keep holding down the key.
 Meh.